lbussy/brew-bubbles/docs/configuration/index.rst

     Vessel Name is a label that you may assign to help you keep track of multiple devices.
 It defaults to "Fermenter 1," but you may change it in the settings.

 Bubbles per Minute
     Brew Bubbles internally polls the device for approximately one minute.
 It then reports the bubbles per minute in exact terms, meaning the number may be a decimal.
 Brew Bubbles also uses a sliding window to average the readings to help filter noise.
 The sliding window is set at 15, meaning as the device is in operation, it reports Bubbles per Minute as an average of up to the last 15 readings.
-In effect, this is a 15-minute average.
+In effect, this is a 15-minute moving average.
 This window is not configurable via the interface.

 Ambient Temp
     If you have an ambient (room) temperature sensor installed, this reports the temperature in the configured temperature format (default is Fahrenheit.)
 This temperature reports in a 5-minute sliding window.
 This window is not configurable via the interface.